JackPikatea/pikatea-documentation/docs/guide/twitch.md

 - !sticker [username] - give discount codes needed to get a free sticker from https://www.pikatea.com/stickers
 - !stopgiveaway
 - !winner/!winners - the information winners need after a giveaway
-- volume [0-100] set the spotify volume to a percentage
+- !volume [0-100] set the spotify volume to a percentage

 ### More Moderator Info
 - [Admin/Moderator Stream Deck](https://streamer.bot/deck/b9ce7223-0db6-4afa-861e-679f3738b27b) - control the stream in more detail